Today’s Tango Thought #080: Berlin!

-Some venues to go and dance at: Milonga Popular on Mondays, El Ocaso or Roter Salon on Wednesdays, Villa Kreuzberg or Mambita (alt) on Thursdays, Nou on Fridays, Cafe Dominguez @ Mala Junta (Sunday afternoons), Max und Moritz (on Sunday nights), just to name a few of the more popular venues where you’ll find some rather nice social dancing.
-There is a Tango Guide (at the time of this writing) which is kept upto date called ‘Berlin Tango Guide’.
+You’re going to have questions, lots of question, and the first of those questions is where… WHERE to go to dance ?
+We have compiled a small list of some venues to go and dance at: Milonga Popular on Mondays, El Ocaso or Roter Salon on Wednesdays, Villa Kreuzberg or Mambita (alt) on Thursdays, Nou on Fridays, Cafe Dominguez @ Mala Junta (Sunday afternoons), Max und Moritz (on Sunday nights), just to name a few of the more popular venues where you’ll find some rather nice social dancing.
+There is a Tango Guide (at the time of this writing) which is kept up to date called ‘Berlin Tango Guide’.
 It gives a listing of nearly every Milonga, Venue, and School, and the types of music played at the Milongas by percentages.
 It’s in English and German.

 Facebook Groups to visit and ask questions: